realm/realm-flipper-plugin/documentation/Architecture.md

 The DataVisualizer ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/pages/DataVisualizer.tsx)) is the core component of the data tab.
 It is implemented in index.tsx with a DataVisualizerWrapper ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/DataVisualizerWrapper.tsx)) which adds a SchemaSelect ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/SchemaSelect.tsx)) and the DataTabHeader ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/DataTabHeader.tsx)) for querying and creating objects.

-The main responsibility of the DataVisualizer is to render the [DataTable](#datatable) showing the Realm objects of the selected schema inside the selected Realm.
+The main responsibility of the DataVisualizer is to render the [DataTable](#datatable) ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/DataTable.tsx)) showing the Realm objects of the selected schema and the selected Realm.
 Besides this, it contains functions and state for rendering and hiding the RealmDataInspector and the Dropdown Menu

 ### DataTable

+The DataTable uses the [Ant Design Table](https://ant.design/components/table/) (antd table) to display data but adds extra functions for the use context of visualizing Realm objects.

+#### antdColumns and schemaObjToColumns()

+The function schemaObjToColumns() takes a schema object as argument and returns an array of column objects.
+The column objects contain general information about each column for example if it a primary key column, what the name of the column should be and what datatype the contents have.
+These are used later to create antd specific column objects (antdColumns) to be passed to the antd table.

+#### Rendering Cells

+The function render() inside the antdColumns contains the logic defining how each cell is rendered.
+In a standard case it applies the renderValue() function which returns a basic text based on the property to be rendered.
+In case the cell contains a linked Realm object buttons are rendered in addition and the text is made clickable.
+If the string is long it is cut off and also a clickable text is rendered to see the full value of the cell.

 #### Nested Tables

-### Editing Fields

-### Editing Objects
+A special functionality of the antd table is the expansion of rows to render extra content underneath.
+In the DataTable this feature is used for traversing linked objects by rendering a nested table underneath the respective row.
+This behaviour is handled by setting the 'expandable' property of the antd table.
+For this a useState hook ([rowExpansionProp, setRowExpansionProp]) is used which is updated when the button for expanding a row is clicked or the nested table is closed by clicking outside of it.

+### Adding, editing and deleting fields and objects

+The DataVisualizer makes use of the components FieldEdit ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/objectManipulation/FieldEdit.tsx)) and ObjectEdit ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/objectManipulation/ObjectEdit.tsx)) to manipulate data in the database.
+These are managed using useState hooks and triggered from the dropdown menu.
+Also for deleting objects the context menu is used in order to call the removeObject function in the plugin API.
+Through an RPC call the respective object is deleted and the UI is updated.

 ### RealmDataInspector